arcana-network/auth/README.md

 <a href="https://docs.beta.arcana.network/"><img src="https://raw.githubusercontent.com/arcana-network/branding/main/an_banner_docs.png" alt="Arcana Auth SDK"/></a>
 </p>

-# What is Auth SDK?
+# Arcana Auth

-Integrate your application with Arcana Network Auth SDK to easily onboard application users and allow authenticated users to sign blockchain transactions.
-Configure one or more social login and passwordless authentication options for application users.
-Application users don't need to manage keys or share them explicitly for enabling any blockchain transaction.
+Use Arcana Auth SDK to onboard Web3 app users via social login and allow authenticated users to instantly access the built-in, embedded Arcana wallet and sign blockchain transactions from within the app context.

+Use the built-in gasless feature in the Auth SDK to enable gasless transactions in the Arcana wallet.

 Auth SDK enables the standard [Ethereum provider](https://eips.ethereum.org/EIPS/eip-1193) that can be used by the application for Web3 operations.

-The following authentication mechanisms are supported:
+Users are not required to install any wallet extension or manage keys or share them explicitly for enabling any blockchain transaction.

+## Auth Providers

 - Social Login

   - Discord
   - GitHub
   - Google
+  - Steam
   - Twitter
   - Twitch

+- Custom IAM

+  - Cognito
+  - Firebase

 - Passwordless authentication

-Application developers can choose to use plug and play feature of the Auth SDK that provides a default UI for user login.
-Alternatively, they can build their own UI and simply call the Auth SDK functions for social login and passwordless authentication.
+Auth SDK usage is easily customizable.
+Developers can choose to use the built-in plug and play login UI to onboard users or use a custom UI.
+Also, instead of the built-in Arcana wallet UI, developers can integrate with the SDK and use a custom wallet UI.

 # 💪 Key Features

-<p>🗝️ &nbsp; Plug and play user authentication</p>
-<p>🔒 &nbsp; Onboard dApp users via social, passwordless login</p>
+<p>🔒 &nbsp; Onboard users via social, passwordless login</p>
-<p>🗝️ &nbsp; Secure Ethereum provider access for Web3 operations</p>
+<p>🗝️ &nbsp; Allow authenticated users to sign blockchain transactions</p>
-<p>🔒 &nbsp; Embedded Web3 Arcana wallet that can be branded and configured as per the application needs </p>
+<p>🔒 &nbsp; Non-custodial, embedded Web3 Arcana wallet that can be branded and configured </p>
-<p>⛓️ &nbsp; Sign blockchain transactions, deploy and interact with smart contracts, manage native and custom tokens, view and manage NFTs, send and receive tokens</p>
+<p>⛓️ &nbsp; Web3 wallet operations: sign blockchain transactions, deploy and interact with smart contracts, manage native and custom tokens, view and manage NFTs, send and receive tokens</p>
-<p>⚙️ &nbsp; Configure blockchain transaction signing user experience using wallet visibility modes</p>
+<p>⚙️ &nbsp; Gaslesss transactions</p>

 # 🏗️ Installation